 The Director of Corporate Affairs at the Port of London Authority, Alistair was previously communications and PR manager at Blue Circle Industries.

 Anthony Denton, Company Secretary

 Tony joined the Board in January 2012 and is now Company Secretary.
 He is a retired former employee of Thames Water.
 He has a great deal of community politics and communities experience.
-As well as being passionate about the Urban Environment and equal education opportunities Tony also role plays for student nurses.
-He has pretended to suffer from bi polar, alcohol withdrawal, TB, a heart attack and dementia.

 Until recently Louise led the Environment (International) practice at the global law firm Hogan Lovells.
 She is widely recognised as a leading lawyer on environmental, social, and health and safety issues.